What Do we Mean by Singular and Plural Nouns?

 small dog was barking all night.')

-Sometimes English learners get confused by the number of possessive determiners when used with nouns.
-They wonder whether to use singular or plural nouns.
-Remember, Possessive determiners may not agree with the nouns.
-You can use plural nouns with singular possessive determiners or vice versa.
+English learners can sometimes become confused by the use of possessive determiners with nouns, unsure of whether to use singular or plural nouns.
+However, it is important to note that possessive determiners do not always agree with the nouns they are modifying.
+It is grammatically acceptable to use plural nouns with singular possessive determiners, or vice versa.

 Based on the number of the nouns we have two kinds of nouns.